Do any celebrities have Borderline Personality Disorder (BPD)?

 ‘The experience of many patients with Borderline Personality Disorder is intense and kaleidoscopic.
 These qualities may be represented in film in ways that reflect and convey their essential features that are less readily captured in words.
 Quentin Tarantino has produced a trilogy of films that bring to light and to life the BPD experience.
 We use these movies to illustrate and discuss five key borderline themes: the fluid nature of drive derivatives, the discontinuous experience of time and space, the conflicted search for an idealised parent, antisocial distortions of the superego, and the organizing and stabilizing function of a central romantic fantasy.’

-As a disorder that affects approximately 1.4% of the population (about 1 in every 150 people – similar to current estimates for autism rates), it would be most odd if some famous people did not suffer with BPD.
+As a disorder that affects approximately 1% of the population (about 1 in every 100 people), it would be most odd if some famous people did not suffer with BPD.
 Some of the symptoms of BPD manifested in celebrity lifestyles are feelings of emptiness or boredom, frequent displays of inappropriate anger, impulsiveness, intolerance of being alone, self-injury, sexual confusion, eating disorders, substance abuse, and shame.’

 So, returning to my focus of whether there are any celebrities who have BPD, rather than simply portraying a character who does so, I was hugely pleased to find that many inspirational famous people seem to have suffered with BPD and still made great contributions to society and humanity.

 Despite this, it still remains difficult to identify famous people with BPD.
 I only found one celebrity openly admitting to having BPD.
 Many celebrities are suspected of suffering with the condition, but due to stigma and lack of understanding surrounding the disorder, most usually deny such rumours.
 This could be because BPD suffers from a very negative misrepresentation of being a disorder characterised by dangerous, unstable, selfish and manipulative personalities.